-1 Authors Note: We were supported for this manuscript by the National Science Foundations (award numbers 1627464, 1626775, 1627101).
-We would also like to thank the editors of International Studies Quarterly, two reviewers and Jacqueline Davis for their helpful comments as we worked on this manuscript.
+Author's Note: We were supported for this manuscript by the National Science Foundation (award numbers 1627464, 1626775, and 1627101).
+We would also like to thank the editors of International Studies Quarterly, two reviewers, and Jacqueline Haines for their helpful comments as we worked on this manuscript.
 We would also like to thank Stephen Bagwell, Shelby Hall, Matthew Rains, and K. Anne Watson for their research assistance.
+The data underlying this article are available on the ISQ Dataverse at https://dataverse.harvard.edu/dataverse/isq.